We're a different breed.

 Are you up to the challenge?

 Take your passion for snow sports to the next level by attending an applicant-screening day where you are invited to work with your local patrol.
 This is your opportunity to learn more about how the patrol operates and what is expected of its members, as well as a chance for the patrol to evaluate your individual talents and abilities.
-Simply contact the patrol director at the ski resort of your choice to find out when they will be holding their applicant-screening day and get the complete details.
-Although the needs of each patrol vary, we can help put you in touch with the patrol representatives/directors in your area.
+Simply follow the link below to our online application and our Director of Candidate Training will contact you.

 So how do I join the Bogus Basin Ski Patrol?